 You might want to keep track of the following metrics KPIs for SaaS:

-Churn Rate: The rate at which you lose clients over time (number of churned customers divided by total number of customers).
+Churn Rate: The rate at which you lose clients over time (the number of churned customers divided by the total number of customers).

 Revenue churn: Which is the rate at which you lose revenue over a period of time (important for helping you identify the most valuable market segments).

 Conversion Rate From Freemium To Premium: The percentage of freemium customers who upgrade to premium programs.

 Average Client Lifetime: The average length of time a customer remains with your company.

 Customer Retention Rate: The percentage of customers kept by your company over time.